Eulogio-Castro/movie-app/README.md

 The user may then favorite the film by clicking the overlay on the bottom of the film when hovered.
 This data is saved locally to restore favorites after coming back to the app.

-This project was possible through The MOvie Database @ https://www.themoviedb.org/
+This project was possible through The Movie Database @ https://www.themoviedb.org/